icinganalysis/icinganalysis.github.io/content/basics/intermediate_heat_balance_examples.md

 ![Figure 2-81.
 Ice shape types as a function of speed and ambient temperature for a liquid water content of 0. g/m^3.](/images%2FFAA%20Handbook%20volume%201%2FFigure%202-81.png)

-The Python implementation of the Standard Computational Model was also used to reproduce Figure 2-81.
+The Python implementation of the Standard Computational Model was also used to reproduce Figure 2-81 (file "intermediate/figure_2_81.py").

 The method of determining the leading edge stagnation line water catch β value is not defined in the handbook text.
 For the calculations here, the cylinder line from Figure 2-43 is used.